 Algae are unicellular and multicellular plants and the oldest plant organism on earth, which serves as the main oxygen supplier in water bodies and also on the earth's surface.
-Algae convert 3x more CO2 than other plants.
+Algae convert 3x more CO

 In some places, the so-called algae bloom occurs regularly.
 This is the explosive multiplication of algae at high temperatures and a high nutrient supply.
 Flowing waters are less at risk than dammed rivers or lakes.